 Explicitly state whether or not you managed other people.
 If you aren’t clear enough, the SSA may assume you have the skills to do a number of non-physical management and supervisory jobs.

 The final section of the form has a large “Remarks” area.
-Use this section if your answers to any of the previous questions were too long to fit in in the space provided.
+Use this section if your answers to any of the previous questions were too long to fit in the space provided.

 If you’re filling out the Work History Report on behalf of someone else, there is space at the bottom of the form for your name, address, and the date.

-It’s possible to apply for disability benefits on your own but if you’re feeling overwhelmed or if you just want professional help, we recommend finding a disability lawyer.
+It’s possible to apply for disability benefits on your own, but if you’re feeling overwhelmed or if you just want professional help, we recommend finding a disability lawyer.

 Hiring a lawyer may sound unnecessary, but they are experts on the process and can greatly increase the chances of winning your claim.
 Applicants with lawyers are three times more likely to win their case.
 If your application is ever denied, it’s especially useful to work with a lawyer.
 They will help you appeal, collect evidence for you, and then represent you in court at the hearing.